 Belle Mead is a tiny town located in the state of New Jersey.
 With a population of 221 people and two constituent neighborhoods, Belle Mead is the 495th largest community in New Jersey.
 Belle Mead has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Belle Mead home prices are not only among the most expensive in New Jersey, but Belle Mead real estate also consistently ranks among the most expensive in America.

 Belle Mead is very much a car-oriented town.
 This is because the population of Belle Mead isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
-1.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
+100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

 The people who call Belle Mead home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belle Mead residents report their race to be White, followed by Asian.
-Important ancestries of people in Belle Mead include English, German, Polish, and Welsh.
+The greatest number of Belle Mead residents report their race to be White.
+Important ancestries of people in Belle Mead include Polish, Irish, Italian, Dutch, and Russian.

 The most common language spoken in Belle Mead is English.
 Other important languages spoken here include Polish and African languages.